 Who needs a Transaction Privilege License in Arizona?

-A business must register for a TPT license in Arizona when:
+A business must register for a TPT license in the state of Arizona when:

-- An employee or independent contractor is operating in the state for more than 2 days out of the year
+- An employee or independent contractor will operate in the state for more than 2 days out of the year.

 - Selling items at craft shows, fairs, seminars, conventions, etc.

-- An online business located in Arizona is selling to Arizona residents
+- A business located in Arizona selling to Arizona residents

 More information on Transaction Privilege Taxes is available in the Guide to Taxes for Arizona Businesses (Publication 622)